Yenof/ThemeLite/README.md

 <br><br>
-*Currently, while switching RuneLite config profiles ThemeLite has been known to cause delays. (do not switch profiles in unsafe areas.)<br>
+*When switching RuneLite config profiles, ThemeLite has been known to cause a delay. (do not switch profiles in unsafe areas.)<br>
 *ThemeLite requires RuneLite's Custom Chrome for many things, to enable go to: `Config > RuneLite > Enable custom window chrome`.